 Several other measures have been introduced to prevent this corporate form being used for avoid tax.
 First, in the 2014 Budget the Coalition Government confirmed proposals to tackle the use of offshore intermediaries to avoid tax, and to prevent agencies based in the UK using contrived contracts to disguise employment as self-employment.
 Second, in November 2015 the current Government announced that from April 2016 it would “restrict tax relief for travel and subsistence expenses for workers engaged through an employment intermediary” where the intermediaries legislation applied.

-Finally, in the 2016 Budget Government proposed that from April 2017 public sector bodies would have new duty to ensure any contractors that they took on were complying with IR35.
+Third, in the 2016 Budget Government proposed that from April 2017 public sector bodies would have new duty to ensure any contractors that they took on were complying with IR35.
 A consultation exercise was launched in May 2016, and in the 2016 Autumn Statement the Government confirmed it would proceed with this reform.
-As part of this consultation the Government ruled out adopting the same approach to the application of IR35 in the private sector, or having a new test for applying IR35 based on the length of the contractor’s contract.
+At the time the Government ruled out adopting the same approach to the application of IR35 in the private sector, or introducing a new test for applying IR35 based on the length of the contractor’s contract.

 This paper discusses these developments; a second paper looks at the introduction of IR35 and its first years of operation.

 HM Treasury press notice 29/10 20 July 2010